 The hustle and bustle of Kuala Lumpur combined with the heat can feel overwhelming at times.
-After exploring the modern capital of Malaysia, a float at New Life Float Centre can bring back a sense of grounding and peace to your visit.
+After exploring the modern capital of Malaysia, a float in a sensory deprivation tank at New Life Float Centre can bring back a sense of grounding and peace to your visit.

 Portland, Oregon, USA